XiaodanXing/EnvironmentalSeting/README.md

 ### Install NVIDIA DRIVER

-Step 1: Remove original Cuda files. **Check /usr/local/ to see if there's any folder named "Cuda" left.**
+Step 1: Remove original Cuda files. **Check /usr/local/ to see if there's any folder named "Cuda" left.** For me there were still folders named CUDA or CUDA-xx.x, so I removed them.
+Please be cautious for this operation.

 ```
 sudo apt-get --purge remove cuda